kubedb/docs/docs/guides/postgres/enterprise/postgres-enterprise.md

 160009
 ```

-**The server logged its acceptance.** One line is emitted per verification.
-A
+**The server logged its acceptance.** Each verification records the license it
-first boot logs two — one for the `initdb` bootstrap phase, which is itself
+accepted (a first boot logs two lines, since database initialisation is verified
-license-checked, and one for the server proper:
+as well as the server start):

 ```bash
 $ kubectl logs -n demo pg-enterprise-0 -c postgres | grep -i 'license accepted' 2026-08-26 06:04:25.059 UTC [64] LOG:  license accepted: id (serial) 1884894798739465099, CN e366e720-f748-4ca4-b68d-a3bc2dba87f4, features postgres-enterprise, plan postgres-enterprise, product line postgres, tier enterprise, expires 2026-09-23 03:44:53Z (27 days remaining), certificate SHA-256 D2:3D:90:71:6F:8C:87:0C:AE:9B:...
 ```

-The `id (serial)` and the SHA-256 fingerprint identify exactly which certificate
+The serial and SHA-256 fingerprint identify precisely which certificate is in
-was accepted, which is how you confirm a renewal actually took effect rather
-than the old file still being in place.
+use — handy for confirming a renewal, and for support conversations.

 **The database can describe its own license.** The build ships a reporting
 extension: